1 December 2023

-An interest in possession trust is a special kind of trust fund set up to entitle the beneficiary to any income as soon as it is produced.
+An interest in possession trust, also known as an iip trust, is a special kind of trust fund set up to entitle the beneficiary to any income as soon as it is produced.

 It also allows you to benefit from living in and enjoying your property whilst it is in trust.
 Income mostly includes financial interest accrued, but could also cover you living in and enjoying your property for years to come.

 Although a will is good (and it is important to have a will for various reasons), sometimes it isn’t enough.
 A trust provides you with a way to clearly set out your wishes and ensure that they are followed.

 Different trust funds have different benefits depending on your individual circumstances and the outcomes you wish to achieve.

 It is important to obtain independent and impartial advice – but also to speak to family members you trust regarding your decision.
 Interest in possession trusts are best suited to:

 – Couples who want to ensure that their surviving partner has a safe, stable source of income when they are gone

 – Individuals who’d like to retain some of their assets to pass on to family members and children at a later date

 – Individuals who wish to protect their property from being considered in financial assessments to determine how much they can pay towards future care costs

-Here is a short video that explains how trusts can be used to protect family assets
+Here is a short video that explains how life interest trusts can be used to protect assets

 There are a number of different types of trusts on the market – so the choice can be overwhelming.
 Different trust funds have different benefits and drawbacks depending on your situations.
 Benefits of interest in possession trusts include: